 When an organisation holding an IPv6 address allocation makes IPv6 address assignments, it must register assignment information in a database, accessible by RIRs as appropriate.
 (Information registered by an RIR/NIR may be replaced by a distributed database for registering address management information in future).
-Information is registered in units of assigned /48 networks.
+Information is registered at the granularity of End Site assignments.
 When more than a /48 is assigned to an organisation, the assigning organisation is responsible for ensuring that the address space is registered in an RIR/NIR database.